bskydive/kbo/public/kbo/kb/conventions/starter-conventions.md

 	* Put comments in one line, after the code not to increase lines number
 	* Put jsdoc in one line not to increase lines number.
 In popovers they are automatically reformatted.
 	* Put long notes in readme files: usage examples
-1. make separate unit test(it) for:
+1. make separate unit test assertion for:
 	* every input option
 	* every output value
 	* every possible state: init, loading, disabled, broken(reproduce exact issue), valid